DreamWorks Experience

-DreamWorks Experience is a themed land at the Dreamworld theme park on the Gold Coast, Queensland, Australia.
-Themed after DreamWorks Animation and its franchises including Shrek, Madagascar and Kung Fu Panda, it replaced the existing children's area at the park which has previously been themed to Nickelodeon and themed generically.
-The DreamWorks Experience officially opened on 31 March 2012.
+DreamWorks Experience was a themed land at the Dreamworld theme park on the Gold Coast, Queensland, Australia.
+It contained attractions themed to DreamWorks Animation films.
+Prior, the land was formerly themed to Nickelodeon properties.

 History

+Early history

-The area which DreamWorks Experience currently occupies was originally known as Village Green when it opened in 1983.
+The area which DreamWorks Experience occupied was originally known as Village Green when it opened in 1983.
 In 1998, the area was renamed to Village Oval.
 In 1999, the northern end of Village Oval was redesigned to become Kennyland.

+Nickelodeon Central

 In early 2002, Kennyland was removed and most of Village Oval was fenced off.
 Some of the children's rides were moved to Rivertown to allow for the construction of Nickelodeon Central.
 During that year the leftover rides were rethemed and relocated to their current positions as part of Nickelodeon Central.
 Nickelodeon Central opened on 26 December 2002 as the largest children's area in an Australian theme park.
-In 2008, SpongeBob FlyPants (now Gingy's Glider) opened to expand Nickelodeon Central's offerings.
+In 2008, SpongeBob FlyPants opened to expand Nickelodeon Central's offerings.

 On 27 April 2010, the Dora the Explorer Seaplanes closed for maintenance and has not operated since.
 The ride was removed in late 2010 from its position in the park in addition to it being removed from the attraction listing and park map.